ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 ```

 In Rust, the code above would never make it to production, and clients would never experience the error because the compiler is so strict.
 Also note how detailed the error message is, telling you the exact location, issue, and potential solution to the error.

-Static typing also results in compiled code that executes faster as the compiler knows the exact data types that are in use, and therefore can produce optimized machine code.
-Static types also serve as documentation.

 **Rust vs. Statically Typed Languages**